 ARE COPYRIGHTS COMMUNITY PROPERTY?

-Although we can talk about copyrights as community property in the abstract, these issues most likely are going to arise within the context of a divorce proceeding (or indeed within a probate context and for the latter, read "Dying and Copyrights."
+Although we can talk about copyrights as community property in the abstract, these issues most likely are going to arise within the context of a divorce proceeding (or indeed within a probate context and for the latter, read “Dying and Copyrights” on my site.
 For the sake of simplicity, I will limit the discussion in this article to the divorce context.
-These are somewhat different issues, although related, to those discussed in "Divorce and Copyright."
+These are somewhat different issues, although related, to those discussed in “Divorce and Copyright.”

 Keep in mind that I write this article merely to explain the law.
-I don't have a dog in this fight.
 I am not, in this article, advocating the position of one side or the other.
 I leave that advocacy to my representation of particular clients.